 When a car takes a turn too quickly, it might veer off the road or flip.
 Even if the driver manages to keep their car on course, they may “overcompensate,” which can also lead to damage or injury.

 Usually, a wreck caused by a steep curve is the driver’s fault.
 However, poor signals or badly designed roads can sometimes be the city’s fault.
-In these cases, it’s wise to consult an attorney to discuss your rights to compensation and a potential lawsuit against the city.
+In these cases, it’s wise to consult a Fort Worth accident attorney to discuss your rights to compensation and a potential lawsuit against the city.

 What Are the Laws Regarding Texas Curved Roads?